 The Association of Consulting Actuaries (ACA) draws its membership from individual consulting actuaries working in the consulting sector.

-Members of the Association are all qualified actuaries - mainly Fellows of the Institute of Actuaries or Fellows of the Faculty of Actuaries in Scotland - and all actuarial advice given by members is subject to the profession's code of conduct.
+Members of the Association are all qualified actuaries - mainly Fellows of the Institute and Faculty of Actuaries - all actuarial advice given by members is subject to the profession's Actuarial code.

 The major part of our members' work is as advisers to UK pension funds with assets in excess of £850 billion.
 The majority of the country's largest pension schemes are advised by ACA members and they, amongst thousands of other pension funds, companies and organisations take advantage of a wide and varied range of services offered by our members.

 Members advise, for example, on the design and implementation of new pension schemes as well as on amendments to the benefits available from existing schemes.
 This work includes advice on contribution levels and funding, drafting explanatory literature, explaining the scheme to its members and carrying out actuarial valuations.
 Advice on, and where required the provision of, computerised systems for pensions administration is also given.
 This covers record keeping, benefit calculations, annual benefit statements, the payment of pensions and the maintenance of scheme accounts.
 While the administration of many larger schemes is usually carried out by the individual employer, our members will, if required, act as administrators, maintaining records, paying benefits and so on.
 Members also analyse the employer cost and employee value of all elements in a total remuneration package, as well as designing flexible benefits and healthcare arrangements.

 Members are active in the field of international provision addressing issues of benefits provision and planning for secondees, international assignments and globally mobile work forces, allowing for disparate tax and social security systems around the world.